house-of-abbey/GarminHomeAssistant/BackgroundService.md

 ## Limits

 The values are merely samples of your device's current status.
 They are sent by a single background service at the repetition frequency you chose in the settings.
 The samples are sent at that one rate only, they _do not vary_ for example on in activity, on charge, time of day.
 You get one refresh interval and that is it.
 If you want to change the refresh interval, you change your settings.
-We do appreciate that may not be what you would ideally like to trigger actions on Home Assistant.
+We do appreciate that may not be what you would ideally like to trigger actions on HomeAssistant.
 Messing with the repeat interval of the background service requires more code, more settings and more complexity.
 That means older devices using widgets would have to be taken out of support to achieve it.

 **Please do not ask for these to be made 'events'.** Garmin's [Connect IQ background service](https://developer.garmin.com/connect-iq/api-docs/Toybox/System/ServiceDelegate.html) is limited in that while it does provide an `onActivityCompleted()` method, it does not provide an `onActivityStarted()` method, so you would not have the complete activity life cycle anyway.
 So we're keeping this implementation simple, you just get a sampling at one refresh rate.
-This probably limits you to updating a status on a Home Assistant Dashboard only.
+This probably limits you to updating a status on a HomeAssistant Dashboard only.

 ## Battery Reporting

-From version 2.1 the application includes a background service to report the current device battery level and charging status back to Home Assistant.
+From version 2.1 the application includes a background service to report the current device battery level and charging status back to HomeAssistant.
 This is a feature that Garmin omitted to include with the Bluetooth connection.

 ## Location Reporting